gogonkt/notes/alpineHomelab.md

 ## Configuring Podman

-Ensure Podman is not running:
+- Ensure Podman is not running:
 ```
 service podman stop
 ```
-Edit /etc/containers/storage.conf, find the [storage] section, and modify the graphroot key to point to your persistent storage location:
+- Edit /etc/containers/storage.conf, find the [storage] section, and modify the graphroot key to point to your persistent storage location:
 ```
 graphroot = "/media/data/containers/podman"
 ```
-Make sure that the graphroot directory exists:
+- Make sure that the graphroot directory exists:
 ```
 mkdir -p /media/data/containers/podman
 ```
-If you stopped Podman earlier, you can start it now:
+- If you stopped Podman earlier, you can start it now:
 ```
 service podman start
 ```

+Ref.
 =============================

 https://www.wildtechgarden.ca/doc/server-alpine-linux-docs4web/server-install-config/create-semi-data-install/create-semi-data-install/